SCH1001/SLNR/README.md

 ## Introduce

 This repository provides three core components:
-- A local SDF representation without relying on latent features；
+- A local SDF representation without relying on latent features;
 - A parallel local SDF detection algorithm for real-time optimization;
+- A prune-expand strategy to enhance the adaptivity;
 - Parallel point sampling along rays in a spatial hash grid.